Content Marketing 101: Everything You Need to Know to Get Started with a Content Marketing Campaign

 So, this is content marketing 101, and the first thing I want to do is talk about the concept of content marketing because it might be a little bit different than what you're used to, or what you thought content marketing was.

-Obviously, content marketing is all about content.“Content” can mean written content, visual content, video content, audio content— really, anything that communicates with your customers and holds some sort of value.
-We’ll dig a little deeper into what constitutes that “value” later on, but for now, this is a good working definition.
+"Content" can mean creating content, visual content, video content, audio content— really, anything that communicates with your customers and holds some sort of value.
+We'll dig a little deeper into what constitutes that "value" later on, but for now, this is a good working definition.

-The goals of content marketing are to make your brand more powerful and visible, resulting in higher conversion rates, more traffic, more leads, and more sales.
-In essence, we’re just talking about higher traffic and higher conversion rates, which are the two elements of the online revenue formula.But there are a few misconceptions that lead people astray when it comes to content marketing.The first is that there’s a formula to content marketing that works for everyone.Some people have been pitched the idea as a fad, or a kind of gimmick, where some agency or expert has told them content marketing is a guaranteed path to success for any business.
-There are a lot of objective benefits that almost any company can take advantage of, but this line of thinking implies that content is a straightforward, plug-and-play type concept, and it’s not.
+Some people have been pitched the idea as a fad, or a kind of gimmick, where some agency or expert has told them content marketing is a guaranteed path to success for any business.
+There are a lot of objective benefits that almost any company can take advantage of, but this line of thinking implies that content is a straightforward, plug-and-play type concept, and it's not.

 It demands a lot of hard work and adjustment over time—and because every company is different, there really is no set formula that works 100 percent of the time.
 There are some major considerations and useful strategies that any business can implement, but there really is a trial-and-error component to a lot of this.

-Another major misconception is that content marketing is a standalone or isolated strategy, and again, this isn’t really the case.
-Technically, you could stand to benefit with just a blog, or just a whitepaper series, but the true power of content marketing is better unlocked when it’s made an integral component of a much wider web of interrelated strategies.
+Another major misconception is that content marketing is a standalone or isolated strategy, and again, this isn't really the case.
+Technically, you could stand to benefit with just a blog, or just a whitepaper series, but the true power of successful content marketing marketing is better unlocked when it's made an integral component of a much wider web of interrelated strategies.

-For example, content marketing can work closely in conjunction with an SEO strategy; if you know how to optimize content for search engines, you’ll end up ranking higher for more keywords and appearing in search results for more keywords overall, which will increase the visibility of your content.
+For example, content marketing can work closely in conjunction with an SEO strategy; if you know how to optimize content for search engines, you'll end up ranking higher for more keywords and appearing in search results for more keywords overall, which will increase the visibility of your content.
 Knowing the ins and outs of social media marketing gives your content more reach, increasing its value even further.
-Email marketing, even paid advertising—there are a lot of options here to expand the reach of your content.
+Email marketing, even paid ads —there are a lot of options here to expand the reach of your content.

 With that in mind, let's take a look at some of the benefits that content marketing has to offer the average business.